huntergps/handbook-docs/Fuse/03 - UI Components.md

 	- `RGBA` (default) - Use the alpha channel of the source image as the mask and multiply the RGB values from the mask with the RGB values from the element to be masked
 	- `Alpha` - Use the alpha channel of the source image without touching the RGB values from the masked element
 	- `Greyscale` - Use the color component of the greyscale mask as a multiplication factor with the original alpha value
+- `File` - If you have a picture bundled as part of the project
+- `Source` - If you have another source for the `Image`, for instance a @(HttpImageSource)

 If you use a white image with alpha channel, `RGBA` and `Alpha` will have the same result.